sjkbianco/portfolio/content/post/professional-learning/index.md

-* Identify at least two considerations for managing the candidate's own digital identity and why they are important.
+* Identify at least two considerations for managing the candidate's own digital identity and why they are essential.

 ## Maintaining a Professional Online Presence